UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 Deadline to Withdraw

-It is recommended that a student apply for a withdrawal as soon as possible, and in accordance with the published deadlines.
+It is recommended that a student apply for a withdrawal as soon as possible, and in accordance with the deadlines published on the Registrar’s website.
+The last date to withdraw is when 70 percent of the semester is complete.
 However, in extraordinary circumstances, students may apply for a medical or late withdrawal.
 Please know that medical or late withdrawals must be made within one academic year after the term of a student’s last term of enrollment.

 While this Policy identifies certain university officers, employees and others who have particular roles and duties, each such party and/or the Vice President for Student Affairs and Enrollment Management or the Provost and Vice President for Academic Affairs, may designate other officers or employees to perform such roles or duties set forth herein.